Iamshola/Project-2/readme.md

   - Lodash
   - Bulma

-* Approach taken - Thought process & methods of producing it
+### Approach taken - Thought process & methods of producing it
   - Basic MVP, couple searches, including an API

-* Snippets of your code and screenshots of your project
+###  Snippets of your code and screenshots of your project and wireframes

-* Wins and Blockers
+### Wins and Blockers
+Wins:
+I like the final look of the project.
+I believe its clean, well designed

+Blockers:
+We should have understood our API better to decide which features we'd like to include in our App.

-* Future features
+### Future features
+   More filters such as filter by ingredients such as 'does their drink contain sprite, vodka and lemon'.

-* What you have learned (tech & soft skills)
+### What you have learned (tech & soft skills)

+#### Tech skills:
+This project was a good opportunity to solidify my knowledge around react.

+#### Soft skills:
+Communication between myself and my team mate.
+Organisation
+Detailed planning and plan of execution

 ​